Quickstart

 asyncio.run(main())

 That's it!
 Your existing OpenAI code now includes automatic guardrail validation based on your pipeline configuration.
-Just use response.llm_response
+Just use response.llm_response instead of response.

 Guardrail Execution Error Handling